zabbix-tools/libzbxpgsql/_docs/agent-keys.md

 The connection string must be a valid libpq [keyword/value connection string](http://www.postgresql.org/docs/9.4/static/libpq-connect.html#LIBPQ-PARAMKEYWORDS)
 (connection URIs are not supported).
-The `dbname` parameter should be omitted and instead specified as the second parameter if it the desired database name differs from the connection user name.
+The `dbname` parameter should be omitted and instead specified as the second parameter if the desired database name differs from the connection user name which PostgreSQL uses by default.

 *Note:* It may seem counter intuitive to specify the connected database in a separate parameter to the connection string.
 Behind the scenes,